 The classification of the natural communities of Massachusetts was written in order to provide a basis for discussing and conserving the diversity of our types of natural communities and the species they support.
 The primary aim is to describe the natural communities of conservation interest, while also including all the types in the state.

 This classification divides natural community types into three major sections: Terrestrial, Palustrine, and Estuarine.
 Because of the total size of the classification document, each community type is available individually.
-An additional section with the Introduction, overall Table of Contents, and References is included separately.
-The classification is provided as PDF files.
-To view these files you will need the free Adobe Acrobat Reader.
+Additional sections with the Introduction and Appendices including References and lists of community types are included separately.